Modernized Legacy App, Enabled Acquisition

 Image: Abbas, Nayyer (2023, May 15) 10 Usability Heuristics for User Interface Design

-First, as with all my projects, I conducted a usability assessment.
+As with all my projects, I start by conducting a usability audit.
 I used Jakob Nielsen’s 10 Usability Heuristics for User Interface Design as a guide.
-I usually uncover a few trending usability issues, and dig deeper on those initial findings.
-It would be too time-consuming to go through all 10 of them.
+I usually uncover a few trending usability issues, & dig deeper on those initial findings.
+I audited interactions, interface elements, color usage, workflows, and product architecture.

 The interface lacked consistency across various tasks (4: Consistency and Standards)